MOUNTAIN STANDARD POODLE

 The bottom of the crate is hard plastic so it's nice for the dog to have something soft to lay on.
 A is nice.

 Of course you will need .
-We recommend ones that are wider at the bottom than the top.
+And somewhere to the food.
+We recommend dishes that are wider at the bottom than the top.
 They won't tip over.
 We always use stainless steel because dogs can't chew it up and they are more sanitary.
 Some have rubber so they don't slide while the dog is trying to eat.

 **Warning: If you ever leave a food or water dish in a crate with a dog make sure it doesn't have a rubber ring around the base.
 A bored dog will chew at it and it can cause a choking hazard.
 On a lot of bowls, the rubber comes off easily and can be put back on if you want later.